GENERATION AI

 Every assembly, regardless of grade level, is built around three practical ideas students can immediately apply:

 1. Be Human: Students learn that empathy, creativity, and original thinking are uniquely human strengths that no algorithm can replace.
-AI can assist learning, but it should never replace their voice, effort, or perspective.
+AI can assist learning as a valuable tool, but it should never replace their voice, effort, or perspective.

-2. Be Wise: Students learn how to use AI as a co-pilot instead of autopilot.
+2. Be Wise: Students learn how to use AI as a co-pilot to jumpstart their learning instead of an autopilot that replaces their effort and thinking.
 They explore how AI works, why it can produce errors or bias, and how to think critically before trusting or sharing what it generates.

 3. Be Safe: Students learn how to protect their identity and digital reputation in an AI-powered world.
 The program covers practical strategies for recognizing misinformation, avoiding harmful online behavior such as deepfakes or cyberbullying, and knowing when real human support matters most.